RobTillaart/MCP4725/README.md

 ```

 If one need more DAC's one might have a look at the MCP4728
-It has 4 channels per chip (no experience /library yet)
+It has 4 channels per chip (no experience / library yet)

 #### RP2040 specific